-In addition to the initial open enrollment period scheduled to end in March 2014, the annual open enrollment period for individual and family health insurance is proposed to run from November 15, 2014 through February 15, 2015 for coverage effective in 2015.
-Thereafter, the scheduled dates of annual open enrollment period are unknown.
-Individuals and families generally will not be able to purchase individual and family health insurance outside of these open enrollment periods, unless they qualify for a special enrollment period as a result of certain qualifying events, such as losing employer-sponsored health insurance, moving to another state or becoming eligible or ineligible for a government subsidy for their health insurance.
-We expect that open enrollment periods will change the seasonality of our individual and family health insurance business and individual and family health insurance submitted applications.
-Because we have not operated our individual and family health insurance business under these circumstances, the impact of open enrollment periods on that business is unclear.
-We do expect that applications submitted for individual and family health insurance to decline outside of the annual open enrollment periods.
+The implementation of health care reform has had a significant impact on our individual and family health insurance membership and commission revenue.
+Health care reform established open enrollment periods for the purchase of individual and family insurance.
+The first open enrollment period ran from October 1, 2013 through March 31, 2014 for coverage effective in 2014, and the second ran from November 15, 2014 through February 15, 2015 for coverage effective in 2015.
+The next annual open enrollment period for individual and family health insurance is scheduled to run from November 1, 2015 through January 31, 2016 for coverage effective in 2016.
+Individuals and families generally are not able to purchase individual and family health insurance outside of open enrollment periods, unless they qualify for a special enrollment period as a result of certain qualifying events, such as losing employer-sponsored health insurance, moving to another state or becoming eligible or ineligible for a government subsidy for their health insurance.
+Open enrollment periods have changed the seasonality of our individual and family health insurance business and individual and family health insurance submitted applications.